-The Results of Quality Adjustment of the Corporate Service Price Index in 2000 and Future Implications for Handling Service Prices
+The Results of Quality Adjustment of the Corporate Service Price Index in 2001 and Future Implications for Handling Service Prices

-Hiroshi Ugai
+Hiroshi Ugai1

-Chief Manager and Senior Economist, Price Statistics Division Research and Statistics Department, Bank of Japan
+Chief Manager and Senior Economist, Policy Research Division, Policy Planning Office, Bank of Japan

-August 2001
+August 20022

-This paper is prepared for the 16th Meeting of the Voorburg Group on Service Statistics.
+This paper is originally prepared for the 16th Meeting of the Voorburg Group on Service Statistics in 2001.
 I would like to thank Professor Nakajima (Keio University), Professor Kiyohiko Nishimura (Tokyo University), and the many staff of the Bank of Japan for their useful comments during various opportunities of discussions.
 The views expressed are those of the author; they do not necessarily reflect those of the Bank of Japan or the Research and Statistics Department.
 The remaining errors belong to the author.
 I can be reached via email at hiroshi.ugai@boj.or.jp